 I wrote a very short article explaining the right way I have learnt to relate with ideas in order to build a successful business.
-Just so you know, a lot of my writing recently has been about building a business because that is what I am learning and exploring currently.

 After writing that, a question began to bug my mind: “how do ideas even come?
 If it is true that ideas well executed rule the world, how can I move from a position of no idea to having what to rule my world with.

 Here are four express and unfailing channels I have used to get ideas endlessly.
 These channels work for every form of idea you need; from business ideas to creative story lines, to solving complex problems, and so on.

 A good number of exciting ideas I’ve gotten came while I was learning about how businesses work.
 In 2020, I was listening to Poju Oyemade speak on the Mystery Of Capital where he was explaining that capital does not necessarily mean funds to start up a business.
 He explains that capital is any value you have that can be processed into creating something bigger.

 Think of a seed that has the capacity to produce a tree as a capital.
 This means capital includes ideas (what we are talking about), good relationships (social capital) strength of character, and that abandoned gadget you have in your house coupled with your tech savviness.

 That last phrase sprung up an idea.
 I can play the keyboard and understand some psychological effects of music.
 This means I can specialize in creating background music for business events.
 I didn’tend up implementing that idea, though, for some reasons.

 I got the idea of starting my blog while learning about knowledge monetization from Veralyn Chinenye.
 I got the idea of my second failed business while reading Millionaire Fastlane by MJ DeMarco.
 You get the point.